Žilina

 Understand

-Zilina is an important transport junction point linking south (Bratislava, Vienna) with north (Kraków, Warsaw) and east (Kosice, Ukraine) with west (Ostrava, Prague).
+Žilina is also an important transport junction point linking the south (Bratislava, Vienna) with the north (Kraków, Warsaw) and the east (Košice, Ukraine) with the west (Ostrava, Prague).

 Get in